Zaygnor/Zaygnor-StreamerBot-Tools/README.md

+## What is this?
-This repository houses StreamerBot exports created by Zaygnor to do various things.
-Each export has its own readme file with minimal instructions/notes.
+This repository houses StreamerBot exports and scripts created by Zaygnor to do various things.
+Exports have their own readme file with minimal instructions/notes.
+Scripts are written as clearly as possible with comments to help you make relevant adjustments.
 Enjoy.

-Quick descriptions of tools in repository:

-ZAYGNOR RANDOM ELEMENT SHOWER
+## What do these do?

+### Zaygnor Random Element Shower
 You set a list of sources from OBS in the script.
 Then when triggered the script will show a random source.
 Option to show them sequentially.

-ZAYGNOR SPELLING BEE
+### Zaygnor Spelling Bee
 This set of commands let chatters add letters to a "word".
 Then streamer can send get the word to display on screen or send to TTS or whatever.